Pretty-Good-Freedom-Tech/brainstorm/docs/INSTALLATION_INSTRUCTIONS.md

 # Installation of Brainstorm

-We assume you have a registered domain that you will point to a remote server running Brainstorm.
-Alternatively, you can run Brainstorm locally for testing purposes.

-The following instructions are for setting up a new Amazon AWS EC2 instance to test the Brainstorm installation process.
+The following instructions provide an overview for setting up a new Amazon AWS EC2 instance.
 They can be adapted for other Linux distributions.
+You can run this locally on Ubuntu for testing purposes.

 ## 1. Launch a New EC2 Instance (if not running locally)